-Details about the Commission’s structure can be found here.
+Details about the Commission’s structure can be found Governance page.

 Commission Board members are statutory appointments.

-We will try to publish as much information as possible, consistent with the objectives of the FOI Act.
-Our publication practices must, however, be balanced against its obligation to respect and maintain Confidential Commercial Information (CCI) and Personal Information.
+The Commission seeks to publish as much information as possible, consistent with the objectives of the FOI Act.
+However, the Commission's publication practices must be balanced against its obligation to respect and maintain Confidential Commercial Information (CCI) and Personal Information.

 The Commission will ensure documents published can be found easily and are searchable.
-The Commission’s web site has user-friendly navigation and an easy to find search function.
+The Commission's website has user friendly navigation and an easy to use search function.

-The Commission encourages people to print copies of required documents, if they are available on the web site, rather than asking the Commission to do so.
-The Commission will impose a charge when we are asked to print a large number of documents.
-This is consistent with charges in the Freedom of Information (Charges) Regulations 1982, which generally apply to access requests, under Part III of the FOI Act.
+The Commission encourages people to print copies of required documents, if they are available on the website, rather than asking the Commission to do so.
+The Commission may impose a charge when asked to print a large number of documents.
+This is consistent with charges in the Freedom of Information (Charges) Regulations 1982, which generally apply to access requests under Part III of the FOI Act.

-The Commission will publish documents on its web site.
-If it is not possible to publish documents we will advise how the information can be obtained.
+The Commission will publish documents on its website.
+If it is not possible to publish documents, the Commission will advise how the information can be obtained.
 Wherever possible, the Commission will provide online content in a format that can be searched, copied and transformed.